ESAHome

 Mare Humorum

-Graben features are elongated, trench-like erosional structures which form as the crust is deformed due to the presence of a mascon (mass concentration or 'local overweight').
+The Humorum basin shows concentric graben, or elongated, trench-like erosional features around the edge of the basin.
+These are formed as the crust is deformed due to the presence of a mascon (mass concentration or ‘local overweight’).

-Strike-slip faults are faults where the rupture is vertical and one side slides past the other.
-An example is the San Andreas fault along the western United States, however there is no multi-plate tectonic activity on the Moon.
+For the first time, strike-slip faults have been observed with SMART-1 in the Humorum basin.
+These are faults where the rupture is vertical and one side slides past the other.
+An example is the San Andreas fault along the western United States.
+However, there is no multi-plate tectonic activity on the Moon.

 Oceanus Procellarum

-The wrinkle ridges are not distributed radially around the basin.
-Due to their location, they do not seem associated with mass concentration tectonics, but mostly are results of thermal and mechanical deformations resulting from volcanic activity - due to compression from basalt extruded by the lava.
-The Procellarum basin contains the youngest basalt found on the Moon so far, up to two thousand million years old.
+Procellarum shows wrinkle ridges that are not distributed radially around the basin.
+Due to their location, they do not seem associated with mascon tectonics, but are mostly results of thermal and mechanical deformation resulting from volcanic activity - basalt extruded by the lava causes compression in the area.
+The Procellarum basin contains the youngest basalt found on the Moon so far, up to 2 thousand million years old.

 Hansteen and Billy